Karidus-423/kitsune/README.md

 Wanted to understand code execution at a low-level.
-I am still building this and I just know that hard concepts in this field are worth vital.
-It is guaranteed that I will become better programmer by taking the challenging route in computer science.
+I am still building this and I just know that hard concepts in this field are vital.
+It is guaranteed that I will become better programmer by taking the challenging route in the beggining.

 ### What is different about this compiler from the rest.